hall9zeha/Conky-Audacious-Cover/README.md

 ## Features

-The Conky cover will only be visible if the player in question (Audacious, MOC, or Spotify) is running.
+The Conky cover will only be visible if the player in question (Audacious, MOC, Spotify and AIMP) is running.
 If more than one player is running at the same time, only the metadata of the player that was launched first will be displayed.
 If the oldest player is closed, the metadata of the next player in the order of launch will be shown.

 - It has three styles of displaying audio covers:
   - Minimal cover